Georgia governor suspends indicted district attorney

 The indictment charges Jones with two counts of violation of oath by a public officer, two counts of attempted violation of oath by a public officer, two counts of bribery, two counts of influencing witnesses and one count of attempted subornation of perjury.
 All nine counts are felony charges.

 Jones was tried last month on unrelated felony charges.
-He was charged with first-degree criminal damage, interferng with government property and conspiracy in connection with a May 2020 video for his election campaign.
+He was charged with first-degree criminal damage, interfering with government property and conspiracy in connection with a May 2020 video for his election campaign.
 The video included stunt driving moves, including cars driving in doughnuts with smoking tires in the parking lot of the Columbus Civic Center.

 After the judge declared a mistrial in that case, the prosecutor said he had decided to dismiss the charges but he had not yet done so by Monday, according to the Ledger-Enquirer newspaper.